-Many RFOs acknowledged the need to continuously improve the impact of policies towards greater inclusiveness as a shared imperative (through mutual learning, discussing topics, raising awareness, and involving a broad spectrum of stakeholders) and the need to design strategies and set priorities for equality dimensions along phased plans in order to achieve maximum diversity, and these are signs that showcase an awareness that may trigger new practices.
+Many RFOs acknowledged the need to continuously improve the impact of policies towards greater inclusiveness as a shared imperative (through mutual learning, discussing topics, raising awareness, and involving a broad spectrum of stakeholders) and the need to design strategies and set priorities for preventing discrimination and promoting inclusive gender equality along phased plans.
+These are signs that showcase an awareness that may trigger new practices.